safespring/web/content/blogg/2022-06-terraform-ansible-rudder.md

 ---
 title: "From zero to continuous compliance with Terraform, Ansible and Rudder"
-date: "2022-06-29"
+date: "2022-06-28"
-intro: "This post concludes the blog series about automated provisioning and configuration of resources in the Safespring platform.
-It shows how you can get from no resources to a fully automated and continuously compliant infrastructure with code only.
-It also brings some history, and why you should care about configuration drift even on cloud instances."
+intro: "This post shows how you can get from no resources to a fully automated and continuously compliant infrastructure with code only."
-draft: true
+draft: false
 tags: ["English"]
 showthedate: true
 card: ""